osmlab/editor-layer-index/README.md

 Both imagery and other raster data that is useful for mapping are within scope of the project.

-This list is purely targeted at OpenHistorical and does not include OpenStreetMap layers.
+This list is purely targeted at OpenHistoricalMap and does not include layers only allow for use in OpenStreetMap.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for info on how to contribute new sources to this index.